desi-ivanova/starter-academic/content/post/iclr-blog/index.md

 **Verdict:** TODO

-### Is the decline in performance statistically significant?
+### 4.2.2 Considering each model independently: Is the decline in performance statistically significant?

 For the purpose of this analysis, let's **assume** that GSM8K and GSM-Symbolic come from the same distribution.